A person in a winter coat kneels on a leaf-covered ground, petting two brown dogs.

 7. Marketing That Hits the Right Bark

-Looking Ahead: What's next for PupBox
+Looking Ahead: The Future of PupBox

-With the support of Petco and a loyal customer base, PupBox is in a strong position to keep growing. plans may include:
+With the support of Petco and a loyal customer base, PupBox is in a strong position to keep growing.
+Future plans may include:

 • Creating exclusive product lines